maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ### Scaling

 Adding more resources to be able to handle more requests.
-This can be _horizontal_ by adding more similar resources, or _veritical_ by increasing the size of existing resources.
+This can be _horizontal_ by adding more similar resources, or _vertical_ by increasing the size of existing resources.

 Must be cautious of overwhelming downstream resources.

 ### Caching

 Increase availability and resilience by [caching](https://aws.amazon.com/caching/) data that is likely to be accessed.
-Either after the first time it is read or by precalculating results when data is updated.
+Either after the first time it is read, or by precalculating results when data is updated.
 If many queries now access the cache instead of getting the latest data this can greatly reduce load on the rest of the system.

-The trade off here is that the user will not always see the most up to date data.
+The trade-off here is that the user will not always see the latest data.

 ### Events and Queues

-[Event driven architecture](https://martinfowler.com/articles/201701-event-driven.html) is a loosely coupled approach that can increase system resilience by allowing an operation to resume after a component has failed.
+[Event-driven architecture](https://martinfowler.com/articles/201701-event-driven.html) is a loosely coupled approach that can increase system resilience by allowing an operation to resume after a component has failed.

 Events can be captured on queues so the consuming component can process messages at a steady rate.
 This rate can be increased by scaling the component, ensuring the rate isn't so high we start overwhelming downstream resources such as databases.